 When you are certain that it’s adequately supported by the tiles below, push it inward toward the walls and downward onto the tiles.

 Note: If you decided not to create a notch at the back of your tile, you will want to angle your shelf ever so slightly so the back corner is elevated so water will run off the front of the shelf into the shower.

 Wipe away any excess thinset under the shelf with your finger.

-Step 6: Continue tiling along
+Step 7: Continue with tiling

 To do this, subtract the height of the shelf sandwich from the tiles you’re applying.

-For example, in this photo, the next tile to be installed (placed next to the shown notched full-length tile) needs to reach exactly to the half-height of the adjacent full tile’s height to maintain the pattern; thus, its actual height will be a half-height tile MINUS the height of the shelf.
-(The tile under the shelf is a true half-height tile.)Mathematically, this would look like:
+In our photo, the next tile to be installed (placed next to the shown notched full-length tile) needs to reach exactly to the half-height of the adjacent full tile’s height to maintain the pattern; thus, its actual height will be a half-height tile MINUS the height of the shelf.
+(The tile under the shelf is a true half-height tile.)

 lower tile height + shelf height/thickness + upper tile height = full tile height